 The manufacturer's economic model has major methodological flaws.
-The EGP is not able to correct the model to provide meaningful results with respect to cost effectiveness.
-Therefore, the EGP cannot provide a best estimate of the incremental cost-effectiveness ratio.
+The EGP was able to correct many of these failings but due to concerns with the handling of withdrawals from the clinical trials, the EGP cannot provide a reliable best estimate of the incremental cost-utility ratio.
+However, the results from the reanalysis are provided for information.